saliksyed/pyshader/README.md

-pyshader : Python library for experimenting with OpenGL shaders
+pyshader : OpenGL shaders made easy
 ====================

-pyshader is inspired by shadertoy (http://www.shadertoy.com) and igloojs (https://github.com/skeeto/igloojs)

-The library is a work in progress and is aimed primarily at 2D or computational shaders, eventually I want to make this plug-and-play compatible with ShaderToy shaders but some work is needed to get the different features (audio)

 Features:
-* Quickly build shader pipelines using render to texture: shader1->shader2->shader3
+* Quickly build shader pipelines: shader1->shader2->shader3
-* Easily import video and images into shader as textures
+* Easily import video and images into shaders as textures
 * Write shader output to MPEG video
 * Preview shader output using GLUT

+The library is a work in progress and is aimed primarily at 2D or computational shaders, eventually I want to make this plug-and-play compatible with ShaderToy shaders but some work is needed to get the different features (audio).

+A lot of the structure is inspired by shadertoy (http://www.shadertoy.com) and igloojs (https://github.com/skeeto/igloojs)

 ### NOTES
 * You must have ffmpeg installed for this to work.